Do I Qualify for Bankruptcy Chapter 7 in Greensboro, NC?

 Attorneys and Client discussing Chapter 7 Bankruptcy qualifications

 You’ve fallen into debt, done your research online, and found Chapter 7 bankruptcy.
-It seems like it might be the right solution for you to overhaul your debt and start out with a clean slate, but now you are asking - “how do I qualify for bankruptcy Chapter 7 in Greensboro, NC?”
+It seems like it might be the right solution for you to overhaul your debt and start with a clean slate, but now you are asking - “how do I qualify for bankruptcy Chapter 7 in Greensboro, NC?”

 As a liquidation debt, you need to meet a strict set of NC bankruptcy laws and rules to qualify.
 But once you do, most of your unsecured debt, like credit card bills, medical bills, and personal loans, will be discharged.